-When you’re going to print something you need to know, that there is a huge difference between the colors you see on the screen and the ones you get on paper.
-When you don’t know the difference between RGB and CMYK, you can have an unwanted result.
+When you’re going to print something, you need to know that there is a massive difference between the colors you see on the screen and the ones you get on paper.
+You can have an unwanted result when you don’t know the difference between RGB and CMYK.

 Understanding the difference between those types of colors spaces isn’t easy.
 Here, I’m going to explain it in the simplest way possible.